hemmer/mlrVST/README.md

 mlrVST
 ======

 VST port of the popular monome app using JUCE.
-At this stage, the app is very much in the experimental phase, so code is quite possibly not in a working state!
+At this stage the app is very much in the alpha phase, so for the love of god, please make sure your speaker are on low volume and pop a limiter / compressor on the track with the VST.
+I have had a couple of nasty clicks with some samples so watch out (you are responsible for your equipment!).

+Things that might crash:

+- Changing a strip's channel while playing

 Current Status
 --------------